ChilliCream/graphql-platform/website/src/docs/hotchocolate/distributed-schema/schema-configuration.md

 }
 ```

-HotChocolate allows you to rename fields to avoid collision auto resolving:
+Hot Chocolate allows you to rename fields to avoid collision auto resolving:

 ```sdl
 type Query {